Coherent-All-Sky-Monitor/casm_analog_power_controller/README.md

 #    Note: You may need to configure Ethernet static IP separately if using Ethernet for runtime
 ssh casm@192.168.1.2  # Use static IP configured in main_config.yaml
 cd casm_analog_power_controller
-source venv/bin/activate  # If using venv
+source casmpower/bin/activate  # If using casmpower
 python3 run_hardware.py
 ```